For new entrepreneurs thinking about starting a business, the first thing that comes to mind is a business plan.

 Is A Business Plan Really Necessary For Small Businesses?

 Yes.
-Just having any plan helps in improving the clarity and the quality of the decisions.
+Having a plan can help improve the clarity of your mission and the quality of your decisions.

 Can I Write A Business Plan By Myself?

-Yes, business plan can be written by beginners, provided that they have done some basic research and have some clarity in their thought processes.
+Yes, business plans can be written by beginners, provided they have done some basic research and have some clarity in their thought processes.

 Conclusion